 Leon Zaid is the Vice President, Sales & Partnership Strategy for MOVE Systems.
 Originally born and raised in Egypt, Leon had the entrepreneurial spirit from an early age.
 He opened his first business on the streets of Benha City, Egypt at the age of 20.
 After moving to New York from Egypt, Leon operated multiple business until he entered the food cart sector, serving as a vendor and cart owner for over 7 years, operating one of the most popular food carts in Midtown Manhattan.
 Leon's success allowed him to take on a managerial role supervising up to 18 independent food carts within the city, bringing his brand of superior customer service and operational excellence to different areas of New York City.
 Leon is a known problem solver within the vendor community, often being called on to mediate disputes and consult on best business practices throughout the city.
 Leon is personally motivated to bring the most cutting edge solutions to all the vendors of New York City by helping to design and implement the roll out of the MOVE Systems MRV100.

-Brandi McBride is the Manager, HR and Veteran Outreach for MOVE Systems.
+Brandi McBride is the Director, People & Culture for MOVE Systems.
 She has a diverse background in management of food service, event planning and employment initiatives.
 Brandi was previously the Veteran Employment Manager at Goodwill Industries and a Veteran Project Manager at TALENT 2025 before that.
 Brandi is also a decorated combat veteran, winning Officer of the Year five times during her 8 years in the Air Force in North Carolina, Virginia, and Germany.
 Brandi was appointed by the Governor of Michigan to the Veteran Emergency Trust Fund Board.
 She is also the Vice-Chair for the West Michigan Veterans Coalition, the founder of the Grand Rapids Chapter for Team RWB and the Michigan Ambassador for the Women in Military Service Memorial Foundation stationed in Washington D.C.
 Brandi earned her Bachelor's of Science degree from Baylor University where she was a Distinguished Graduate from the ROTC program.